 What did Endler do about his hypothesis?
 By serendipity (and years of hard work), Endler came across a lone pool on Trinidad with no guppies at all.
 It was populated by some predators of guppies—killifish—but they were weak predators of the fish.

 What if he transplanted guppies from a pond with strong predators to this lonely pool of weak predators?
-That's what he intended to find out.
-As I told my students this, I drew a diagram of the experiment:
+That's what he intended to find out, and which is key to helping students make meaning of the concept.
+The central tenet of variation theory is meaning arises from seeing how it could be different: a variation of it.

 He then left the pond to return two years later to collect the data.
 Again, before moving on, I asked the students to predict the outcome—using the stock and flow model for their reasoning.